 If we wanted a list of shapes and their colors, we could use a query like this:

-SELECT colors.color, shapes.shape FROM colors JOIN shapes ON color.id = shapes.color_id;
+SELECT colors.color, shapes.shape FROM colors JOIN shapes ON colors.id = shapes.color_id;

 Within the second part of this query,